gustafnk/audiobooks/README.md

 ## 2022

+### Humble Leadership: The Power of Relationships, Openness, and Trust

-### Humble Inquiry, The Gently Art of Asking Instead of Telling
+### Humble Inquiry: The Gently Art of Asking Instead of Telling

 ### Vad är konst?